Outwood Academy Danum

 - Personal development, behaviour and welfare Requires improvement 1

-- Previous Ofsted grade: Inadequate on 26th September 2013
+- Previous Ofsted grade: Requires improvement on 14th April 2016

 - Ofsted report: View the Ofsted report